 What better way to see Tassie than behind your own wheel, stopping where you like and pulling over for those perfect holiday snaps.
-The island lends itself to self-drive adventure – it’s compact and shorter driving times generally mean you can be up a mountain in the morning and by a beach come afternoon.
+The island lends itself to self-drive adventures – its compact and shorter driving times generally mean you can be up a mountain in the morning and at the beach come afternoon.
 Just go at your own pace and be sure to take the curious side roads along the way.
 Hop on the Spirit of Tasmania with your camper, pick up a hire car at the airport or find a long lost Tasmanian relative eager to be your driver and tour guide.
 Whatever way you do it, self-driving around Tasmania is relaxed, well sign posted and like the good old days, there’s also plenty of free parking.

-Start at New Norfolk and follow the road out through the Derwent Valley to New Norfolk, including the rugged appeal of Strathgordon to the west, and head to Derwent Bridge in the central highlands.
+Start at New Norfolk and follow the road out through the Derwent Valley, including the rugged appeal of Strathgordon to the west, and head to Derwent Bridge in the central highlands.
 This beautiful drive is one of Australia’s most culturally diverse, charming and exciting regions.
 Here, history and nature dates back thousands of years, including strong cultural ties to Australian settlement.

 Explore this fascinating region where the past is always present and the road winds north to Launceston.
-Discover its colourful, colonial history; walk in the footsteps of infamous bushrangers and illustrious stonemasons; enterprising wool growers and hardened convict road gangs; political exiles, scoundrels and opportunists who have all contributed to the rich stories of Tasmania’s first Main Road.
+Discover the Heritage Highway’s colourful, colonial history; walk in the footsteps of infamous bushrangers and illustrious stonemasons; enterprising wool growers and hardened convict road gangs; political exiles, scoundrels and opportunists who have all contributed to the rich stories of Tasmania’s first Main Road.